 Would I have been bowled over by your friendly, helpful and organised reception team?
-Or are you inwardly cringing at the thought of a surprise visit to your front desk and the monosyllabic receptionist who (failed) to greet me?
+Or are you inwardly cringing at the thought of a surprise visit to your front desk and the monosyllabic receptionist who greets me?

-Receptionists can be seen as an expensive luxury; to me they are one of your most valuable salon marketing tools.
+Receptionists can be seen as an expensive luxury, but I believe they are one of your most valuable salon marketing tools.
+Here’s why:

 Investing in your reception team will: